LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes-production.md

   - ClusterIP Services attached to Deployment can allow other Deployment object types in the Kubernetes Cluster to connect to.
   - If connected to Cluster IP service, we are exposing the Pods in Deployment to other services inside the Kubernetes Cluster.
   - Need the ClusterIP Service to provide objects (Pods) to everything inside the cluster.
   - From outside Kubernetes Cluster (outside world), we cannot access the Pod even if the Deployment object has a ClusterIP Service.
+It allows for secure, isolated and efficient internal communication within the k8s cluster.
+  - **Controlled Access**: If you have services that should only be used by other services within the cluster (e.g., microservices communicating with each other), you can ensure that they remain hidden from outside traffic.
 - Use a `selector` so our service knows what set of Pods it is providing access to.
 - Traffic will enter through the Ingress Service instead.